mrzool/cv-boilerplate/README.md

 # Resources

--  If you're not familiar with the YAML syntax, [here](http://learnxinyminutes.com/docs/yaml/)'s a pretty good overview.
+-  If you're not familiar with the YAML syntax, [here](http://learnxinyminutes.com/docs/yaml/)'s a good overview.
 - If you want to edit the template but LaTeX scares you, this [docs](https://www.sharelatex.com/learn/Main_Page) put together by ShareLaTeX cover most of the basics and are surprisingly kind to the beginner.
 - Odds are your question already has an answer on [TeX Stack Exchange](https://www.sharelatex.com/learn/Main_Page).
 Also, pretty friendly crowd in there.